 It's pretty easy to do the "get rid of one item each day" method, but you feel like that will take forever, and you want to see meaningful results soon.
 But lack of time, lack of energy, and that must-see TV show keep getting in your way.

-Maybe these eleven reasons to declutter will help give you the motivation to start today.
+Maybe these reasons to declutter will give you the motivation you need to get started today.